 Section 18 active ingredients should have 100% reporting.
-There were no section 18s active in Arizona for cauliflower in the 1999 growing season.
+There was a section 18s active in Arizona for the use of imidacloprid, during the 1999 growing season, on turnip greens.

 Voluntary reporting does take place.
 Anecdotal evidence indicates some producers submit records for all applications.